Qiskit-Partners/qiskit-runtime/qiskit_runtime/test_server/README.md

 ## New programs

-Although you cannot use the API to upload programs, you can still expose your own programs trhough the test server.
+Although you cannot use the API to upload programs, you can still expose your own programs through the test server.
 Let's see how:

 ### Prerequisites

-If you are thinking of creating your own programs, you may be interested in followinf the same conventions we use at Qiskit Runtime.
+If you are thinking of creating your own programs, you may be interested in following the same conventions we use at Qiskit Runtime.
 You can install the development dependencies with:

     pip install -r requirements-dev.txt